Registration & Tuition

 - Every graduate has worked hard to earn this day and we ask that guests be respectful of graduates and other guests.

-- Vehicle decorations are limited to you, the student, and must follow the Student Code of Conduct.
+- Vehicle decorations must follow the Student Code of Conduct.
 The decorations must be fastened to the vehicle.
-Items can not be trailing or following the vehicle.
+Items cannot be trailing or following the vehicle.

 - Arrive on time.